YSU-CSIS-SE/csci-5802-tooldemo-circleci/docs/index.md

 ## Use Cases

-* We are going to demonstrate four Use Cases of CircleCI.You can checkout the use cases of CircleCI at link1 page.
+* We are going to demonstrate four Use Cases of CircleCI.You can checkout the use cases of CircleCI at [Use Cases](https://github.com/YSU-CSIS-SE/csci-5802-tooldemo-circleci/blob/master/UseCases.md) page.

 **Use Case 1**